Rakul-Chauhan/Hotel-Management-System/README.md

 # Hotel Management System

-This project is a Hotel Management System implemented in C using various Operating System concepts such as process creation, inter-process communication (IPC), and shared memory.
+This project is a Hotel Management System implemented using POSIX-compliant C programs utilizing various Operating System concepts such as process creation, inter-process communication (IPC) using pipes and shared memory, and error handling.
 The system simulates a hotel environment where different entities like Admin, Hotel Manager, Tables, Customers, and Waiters are represented as processes.

 ## Table of Contents